confused-Techie/finden-filum/docs/overview.md

 The full list of categories must strive to be as small as possible to allow for dependents of this package to easily check for all possibilities.

-Below are the recognized values:

-- `source code`: Refers tof iles that are written in a programming language.
-- `version control`: Refers to files that are directly used for version control.
-Liekly themselves never written directly to.
-- `text`: Refers to any file that is largely general purpose in use, and represents simple text.
-Such as TXT, CSV, TSV.
-- `configuration`: Refers to any file that is explicitely a configuration file.
-While many files can effect the configuration of a program, only a few are intended as such.
-- `definition`: Refers to any file that serves as a definition of other files or elements.
+Such as the proposed feature highlighted below, different dependents will want different levels of specificity, rather than build out a platform of varying specificity, we can instead provide that varying specificity based on our increasingly specific classification.
+For example the following file format: `.mkv` in a very broad sense would get `av` for it's classification, of visual media.
+But if the dependent really cared only about AV material this is in no way specific enough.
+So we could instead define the classification as `av:video` which for generic dependents, `av` might be enough, but for those interested, they can check the additional classifications.
+This could either be returned as an array of items, or it may be time to look at instead of returning a generic object, we setup a custom object to return that can have methods baked in.

+But with this idea, this means the most generic, or lets say '1st Tier' classification is listed first, then increasingly specific classifications start after `:` and move onto '2nd Tier' classifications.
+It's unlikely that everything needs additional classifications, but if they do, it should be listed in descending order.

+The above list isn't great, so lets reclassify this:

+#### 1st Tier Classifications

+- `media`: Any files for serving media, such as images, video, and audio.
-- `script`: Refers to any file that serves as a scripting language.
+- `text`: Any generic file that can be opened within a text editor.
-- `data`: Refers to any file that serves as a method to store specific data.
-Such as JSON, or CSON
-- `template`: Refers to any templating file, a file that serves to display text differently.
-Such as Markdown
+- `executable`: Generally a binary file, that is able to be run as an application.
-- `archive`: Refers to any compressed or archived filetype.
+- `archive`: A compressed or archived file.

-- `na`: Refers to any file not yet determined.
+#### 2nd Tier Classifications

+- `media`
+  * `video`: Any video file.
+  * `audio`: Any audio file.
+  * `image`: And image file.
+- `executable`
+  * `macos`
+  * `windows`
+  * `linux`
+- `archive`
+- `text`
+  * `source code`: Programming language files.
+  * `data`: File contains data, generally not intended to be interacted with directly.
+  * `office`: General Office files, such as Docs, PDFs, PowerPoint files etc.
+  * `configure`: File is explicitly a configuration file.
+  * `version control`: File is dedicated to a version control system.
+Likely not ever modified directly.

+#### 3rd Tier Classifications

+- `text.source code.script`: Script files such as bash

 ## Performance

 Performance has been a huge focus when creating this library.
-While originally this was thought to be achieved via a complex setup of optionally required HashMaps based on length of extension, in the end it was found that at a slight sacrafice to RAM usage the fastest method was a single HashMap.
+While originally this was thought to be achieved via a complex setup of optionally required HashMaps based on length of extension, in the end it was found that at a slight sacrifice to RAM usage the fastest method was a single HashMap.

 The last tested benchmarks report the following: